kitnil/awesome/README.md

 - [vim-vixen](https://github.com/ueokande/vim-vixen) - Accelerate your browsing with Vim power!!
 - [rrweb](https://github.com/rrweb-io/rrweb) - record and replay the web
 - [korkut](https://github.com/oguzhaninan/korkut) - Quick and simple image processing at the command line. :hammer:
-- [devhub](https://github.com/devhubapp/devhub) - DevHub: TweetDeck for GitHub - Android, iOS, Web & Desktop
+- [devhub](https://github.com/devhubapp/devhub) - "TweetDeck" for GitHub - Android, iOS, Web & Desktop
 - [eva-icons](https://github.com/akveo/eva-icons) - A pack of more than 480 beautifully crafted Open Source icons.
 SVG, Sketch, Web Font and Animations support.
 - [GhostText](https://github.com/GhostText/GhostText) - 👻 Use your text editor to write in your browser.
 Everything you type in the editor will be instantly updated in the browser (and vice versa).
 - [tridactyl](https://github.com/tridactyl/tridactyl) - A Vim-like interface for Firefox, inspired by Vimperator/Pentadactyl.